MathWorks-Teaching-Resources/Power-Iteration/README.md

 <!-- Add the "File Exchange" icon to the README if this repo also appears on File Exchange via the "Connect to GitHub" feature -->
 <!-- Add the "Open in MATLAB Online" icon to the README to open a particular file on MATLAB Online -->

+## Information
 This curriculum module explains how the power method (otherwise known as power iteration) works with the help of an interactive MATLAB&reg; live script.
 The algorithm is analyzed step-by-step with output display, proper visualization, reflection questions and practice problems.
-Power iteration is then investigated and compared with the MATLAB&reg; eig function and the characteristic polynomial method in terms of performance.
+Power iteration is then investigated and compared with the MATLAB eig function and the characteristic polynomial method in terms of performance.
 The script can be used by professors teaching (numerical) linear algebra or students that want to explore and understand how the algorithm works.

 <!--- If your project includes a visualation or any images or an App please include a screenshot in this README --->